sourmash-bio/sourmash/doc/classifying-signatures.md

 ```

 sourmash provides several different techniques for doing
-classification and breakdown of signatures.
+classification and breakdown of genomic and metagenomic signatures.
+These include taxonomic classification as well as decomposition of
+metagenomic data into constitutent genomes.

 ## Searching for similar samples with `search`.